NikhilReddySatti/Cloud-Optimized-Data-Ecosystem-Project-Integration/README.md

 Post the data setup 2 Workflows have been made one for the Yelp DataBase, the other for the NFT Sales Insights.

-All the files are available in the repository for further undertstanding.
+All the files are available in the repository for further understanding.